foundriesio/docs/source/reference-manual/factory/event-queues.rst

 Each FoundriesFactory is given a single PubSub Topic.
 Each Push and Pull queue created by a customer results in the creation of a PubSub Subscription.
-The FoundriesFactory API just provides a thin, multi-tenant friendly wrapper to manage everything.
+The FoundriesFactory API provides a thin, multi-tenant friendly wrapper to manage everything.

 Creating a Pull Queue